 Our corporate headquarters are located in Dallas, Texas.
-This facility consists of approximately 70,000 square feet of office space under a lease which expires in fiscal 2024.
-In the U.S., we own or lease facilities in every state except North Dakota, Rhode Island, South Dakota, Vermont and Wyoming.
-In Canada, we own or lease facilities in the provinces of Ontario, Quebec, Alberta and New Brunswick.
-In the U.K., we own or lease 16 operating facilities.
-In Brazil, we own or lease six operating facilities.
-In Ireland and Spain we own one operating facility.
+This facility consists of approximately 96,000 square feet of office space under a lease which expires in fiscal 2024.
+In the U.S., we own or lease facilities in every state except North Dakota, South Dakota, and Vermont.
+In Canada, we own or lease facilities in the provinces of Ontario, Quebec, Alberta, Nova Scotia and New Brunswick.
+In the U.K., we own or lease 17 operating facilities.
+In Brazil, we own or lease eight operating facilities.
+In the Republic of Ireland, we own one operating facility.
 In the U.A.E., Oman, Bahrain, and India, we lease one operating facility in each country.
-In Germany and Spain, we operate online platforms.
+In Germany and Spain, we operate online platforms and own one operating facility in each country.
 We believe that our existing facilities are adequate to meet current requirements and that suitable additional or substitute space will be available as needed to accommodate any expansion of operations and additional offices on commercially acceptable terms.